 Both concepts came into existence around the same time, and both from the same need - to bring the mindset and knowledge from development into operations and to bring the need for stability and reliability (hence the name) from operations back to development.

-In essence then, the main difference between DevOps and SRE is that SRE is more practical, and DevOps is more philosophical.
+In essence, the main difference between Site Reliability Engineering and DevOps is that SRE is more practical, and DevOps is more philosophical.

 |DevOps||Site Reliability Engineering (SRE)|